Tom Henighan

 Anthropic

-As one of Anthropic's first employees, I helped build out and manage some of our core infrastructure to support training and evaluation of large language models.
-I'm now working full-time on interpretability.
+I work on the interpretability team, which is focused mechanistically understanding large language models.
+As one of Anthropic's first employees, I also helped build out and manage some of our core infrastructure to support training and evaluation of large language models.

 Towards Monosemanticity: Decomposing Language Models With Dictionary Learning